 - Building Fluency With All About Reading Readers

 Logic of English (LOE): LOE Foundations is another amazing, OG-based reading and spelling program that is affordable and easy to use.
 Highlights of this program are the variety of multi-sensory activities including excellent phonemic awareness activities and the colorful workbooks.
+Read my review of Logic of English Foundations (for ages 4-7) here.

 Reading Horizons(RH): RH Discovery comes in print and online versions.
 I don’t find the print version user friendly but the online program is animated and fun while following the OG approach.
 Note: I’m not usually a fan of computerized programs as the main curriculum for teaching reading to kids with dyslexia in the younger years.
 RH Discovery is good for kids with more mild dyslexia.